feathersui/feathersui-starling/documentation/help/markdown/vertical-layout.md

 author: Josh Tynjala

 ---
-# Using VerticalLayout in Feathers containers
+# Using `VerticalLayout` in Feathers containers

-The `VerticalLayout` class may be used by components that support layout, such as `List` and `ScrollContainer`, to display items from top to bottom in a single column.
+The `VerticalLayout` class may be used by components that support layout, such as `List`, `LayoutGroup` and `ScrollContainer`, to display items from top to bottom in a single column.
 It supports a number of useful options for adjusting the spacing and alignment.

 ## The Basics

-Let's create a vertical layout and add it to a [scroll container](scroll-container.html):
+First, let's create a `VerticalLayout` and pass it to a [`ScrollContainer`](scroll-container.html):

 ``` code
 var layout:VerticalLayout = new VerticalLayout();